 During lower jaw surgery, the jawbone behind the teeth is separated and the tooth-bearing portion of the jaw is moved either forward or backward.

-Once your surgery is complete, you'll likely be able to return to work or school after about two weeks.
+Once your surgical procedure is complete, you'll likely be able to return to work or school after about two weeks.
 After your healing time is complete (about 4-8 weeks), your orthodontist will "fine-tune" your bite.

 In most cases, braces are removed about 6 to 12 months after surgery.
-After your braces are takes off, you'll wear a retainer in order to maintain your beautiful new smile.
+After your braces are taken off, you'll wear a retainer in order to help maintain your new healthy smile.

 Book your first consultation today with our experienced Orthodontists in Surrey.